N8python/n8ao/README.md

 | Medium (Temporally stable and barely any noise) | 16 | 8 | 12 | High-End Mobile, laptops, desktops |
 | High (Significantly sharper AO, barely any noise) | 64 | 8 | 6 | Desktops, dedicated GPUs  |
 | Ultra (Sharp AO, No visible noise whatsoever) | 64 | 16 | 6 | Desktops, dedicated GPUs|

+Generally, half-res mode at "Ultra" quality is slightly slower than full-res mode at "Performance" quality, but produces significantly better results.

 If you wish to make entirely custom quality setup, you can manually change `aoSamples`, `denoiseSamples` and the `denoiseRadius` in the `configuration` object.